 An illegitimate child is one whose parents were not married to each other when the child was born and do not later marry.
 Georgia statutes now refer to illegitimate children as children "born out of wedlock."
 Note that the law favors the legitimization of children.
 It assumes that it is in the best interest of the children.
 For this reason, Georgia law recognizes the children of a bigamous marriage as legitimate.
 Further, a child can be legitimated if a father legally recognizes a child as his.
 He can do this through marrying the mother.
 He can also obtain permission from the superior court by filing a petition and obtaining a legitimation order.

 In a divorce, the settlement for child support is a court order.
 The court will enforce its order very strictly.
-In situation 3, it could hold Jesse in contempt of court for failing to pay support.
-It could put him in jail for failing to pay child support.
 The parent can also be charged with abandonment for failure to pay child support.

 The court may also garnish the wages of the parent who has failed to pay.
 This means that the court can order the parent's employer to deduct a certain amount from each paycheck and send it to the other parent.
 A garnishment is usually initiated by the parent who is supposed to receive the support.